bgumodo/armadillo_bgu_bundle/armadillo_hl_interface/readme.md

 ```

 ## FSM framework
-The FSM framework allows one to build simple finite state machines by assembeling different types of nodes together.
+The FSM framework allows one to build simple finite state machines by assembling different types of nodes together.
 A few classes are used here:
 - **FSMNode** := The base class for all FSM nodes.
 Declares a simple interface.
 All nodes should inherite from this class.
-- **FSM** := Represent a single FSM (and can be used as a node in other FSMs). allows a user to register nodes and to run the machine.
+- **FSM** := Represent a single FSM (and can be used as a node in other FSMs).
+Allows a user to register nodes and to run the machine.
 - **FuncFSMNode** := When a simple node with no inner state is needed, this class allows to quickly wrap a given function.
 - **DisjFSMNode** := A parallel node.
 Given a vecto of nodes, runs all of them and returns the answer of the first node to finish.
 - **ConjFSMNode** := A parallel node.
 Given a vector of nodes, runs all of them and returns a vector of answers.

-**a few other nodes will be added soon!**
+**A few other nodes will be added soon!**

 A simple use example:
 ```